deeplearning4j/deeplearning4j/buildinglocally.md

 git clone https://github.com/deeplearning4j/libnd4j.git
 cd libnd4j
 ./buildnativeoperations.sh
-# or when using GPU
+# and/or when using GPU
-# ./buildnativeoperations.sh -c cuda
+# ./buildnativeoperations.sh -c cuda -cc INSERT_YOUR_DEVICE_ARCH_HERE
+# i.e. if you have GTX 1070 device, use -cc 61
 export LIBND4J_HOME=`pwd`
 cd ..